 The companions wound their way through dirt roads and open prairies, struggling through faulty directions and broken car parts that had to be replaced by shipping them from the Winton company to their location by train.

 Finally, they made it to New York on the 63rd day of their journey.

 Jackson never collected his winnings from his wife.
 It wouldn’t have mattered, as the trip had cost over $8,000.
 It was an expensive and long cross-country car trip, but it was the first.

 As for Bud, he lived a long and happy life with his loving human.
 He never took such a long car ride again, but he was happy to join Jackson on shorter trips around his hometown of Burlington.

 After his death, the Jacksons always kept at least one dog in their house, and occasionally in their car.

 Do you love learning about dogs in history?
-Does your dog love long car rides?
+Does your dog love long car rides like Bud?
 Let us know in the comments below!